awsdocs/aws-direct-connect-user-guide/doc_source/accepthostedvirtualinterface.md

 # Accepting a Hosted Virtual Interface<a name="accepthostedvirtualinterface"></a>

 Before you can begin using a hosted virtual interface, you must accept the virtual interface\.
 For a private virtual interface, you must also have an existing virtual private gateway or Direct Connect gateway\.
+For a transit virtual interface, you must have an existing transit gateway or Direct Connect gateway\.

 **To accept a hosted virtual interface**